aksommerville/fullmoon4/README.md

 - - [ ] Wii
 - - [ ] Modern consoles?
 - - [ ] SNES?
 I know it won't happen but you got to try
+- - [ ] node or deno?
+Shame to write all this Javascript and use it for just one platform...
 - [ ] Unit tests.
 - - [ ] General-purpose test runner.
 - - [ ] C tests